Nexus (NXS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nexus Historical Price

-According to the latest data gathered on Nexus live price page, the current price of Nexus is 0.02211716USD.
-The circulating supply of Nexus(NXS) is 80.10M NXS , giving it a market capitalization of $1.77M.
+According to the latest data gathered on Nexus live price page, the current price of Nexus is 0.02695577USD.
+The circulating supply of Nexus(NXS) is 80.10M NXS , giving it a market capitalization of $2.16M.

 The Nexus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NXS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.